LandonAConway/resize/README.md

 DESCRIPTION
 ==============================
-Adds power rangers to Minetest.
-It requires the 3d Armor mod.
+Adds the ability to reset the size of a player.

 LICENSE